 Jackie now divides her time between the UK and Italy, whilst building a wellness retreat in the Italian coastal mountains of Liguria.
 She also works as a private chef and development consultant.

 Jackie is an award winning author, publishing four books: Vegan Street Food, My Vegan Travels, Plant Based Burgers and Vegan Christmas Feasts.
 She also co-wrote The Noodle Cook Book with Damien King Lee and Andy Chu.

-Inbetween this busy schedule, Jackie works as a private chef, teaches cookery classes with Seasoned and her new vegan cookery book inspired by her travels with her family across Asia, is due for release in late Summer 2015.
+Jackie teaches healthy plant forward cookery classes at her retreat in Italy and her new healthy vegan cookery book inspired by her travels with her family across Asia, Healthy Vegan Street Food, is due for release on 11 October 2022.

-The inspiration for much of my food has come from my travels around Asia.
-Having been mostly vegetarian for over 25 years, I fell in love with Asian ingredients and flavours.
-For me, it put the excitement back into food and cooking.
-I also fell in love with the whole street food dining culture in Asia.
+"The inspiration for my food comes from my extensive travels around Asia with my family.
+Having been mostly vegetarian for over 30 years, I fell in love with Asian ingredients and flavours, as well as the whole street food dining culture in Asia.
 Dining out seemed a much more democratic experience, and it's a joy to see the breadth and variety of diners sitting in Mumbai street cafes or eating from Thai street vendors.
-The food I produce is often vegetarian and vegan because that is what I like to eat, but this doesn't stop me creating dishes with meat, fish and seafood for others to enjoy.
+The food I produce is mostly plant based because that is what I like to eat, and I am passionate about inspiring others to cook healthy plant based food.

 Please upgrade your browser to the latest version or download a different browser to improve your experience.